monicanagent/sdb/TECHNICAL.md

 #### Entity Size (4 bytes)

 The total size of the following entity (excluding header).
 Maximum size 4294967295 bytes.
-It's unlike that this limit will ever be reached but is required in order to accommodate some of the larger data structures of the entity.
+It's unlikely that this limit will ever be reached but is required in order to accommodate some of the larger data structures of the entity.

 ### Entity Data

-The entity data contains the name-value pairs that would be contained in the JavaScript entity object.
+The entity data contains the binary equivalents of the name-value pairs that would be contained in the JavaScript entity object.
 Any number of data items may be contained for the entity up the limit specified in the `Entity Size` value.
-Entity data _may_ be duplicated but unnecessary since only the last data item for any name will be used.
+Entity data _may_ be duplicated but this is wasteful since only the last data item for any name will be used.

 All data items are optional.